sebug/static-sebug-generator/README.md

       dotnet user-secrets set "StaticSebugGenerator:SourceDirectory" /home/me/blog

-The page is composed of an
+The page is composed of main part, a heading and a navbar.
+Once I generate the static content I may start using CSS Grid.